Conditional separable effects

-The causal structure of this example is represented in Figure \ref{fig: isolation conditions}c, satisfying $A_Y$ partial isolation, where the causal path $A_D \rightarrow Z_1 \rightarrow Y$ illustrates that $A_D$ can also affect quality of life through its effect on cancer progression.
+The causal structure of this example is represented in Figure \ref{fig: isolation conditions}c, satisfying $A_Y$ partial isolation, where the causal path $A_D \rightarrow Z_1 \rightarrow Y$ illustrates that $A_D$, the chemotherapeutic components Docetaxel or Mitoxantrone, can affect quality of life but only through effects on the cancer progression indicator $Z_k$.

 After $K+1=12$ months of follow-up, 0.79 (95\% CI: $[0.73, 0.84]$) survived in the DE arm compared to 0.72 (95\% CI: $[0.66, 0.78]$) in the MP arm, resulting in an estimated additive causal effect of 0.07 (95\% CI: $[-0.01, 0.15]$) of treatment $A$ on 12-month survival ($D_{12}$).
 Of the 368 survivors at 12 months, 152 had a measure of the outcome quality of life measured (i.e.\ were uncensored).
 All analyses were adjusted for the measured baseline covariates age, race, anticipated of prognosis, bone pain and performance status ($L_0$) as well as an indicator of disease progression by $k$ ($L_k$).
-These point estimates are in line with a possible improvement in mortality under DE compared to PM.
+These point estimates are in line with a possible improvement in mortality under DE compared to MP.
 By our hypotheses above, this suggests that the effect of a modified version of DE that replaces the Estramustine component with Prednisone (i.e. the joint treatment $A_D = 1,A_Y=0$) is of interest with respect to quality of life.

 The estimated mean of $Y$ among survivors was -4.4 (95\% CI: $[-8.6, -0.5]$) units in the DE arm ($a_D=a_Y=1$) and -9.1 (95\% CI: $[-14.0, -3.9]$) units in the ME arm ($a_D=a_Y=0$) (Table \ref{tab: effect estimates}).
 However, we cannot assign a causal interpretation to a contrast of these estimates, as discussed in Section \ref{sec: intro}.
 Therefore we estimated the conditional separable effect for $a_D = 1$ (i.e. the comparison of outcomes under Estramustine versus Prednisone both given with Docetaxel) using the regression estimator $\hat{\nu}_{or,a_Y,a_D} $, the weighted estimator $\hat{\nu}_{ipw,a_Y,a_D} $ based on the weights $ \hat{W} (a_Y,a_D;\hat{\alpha})$ as well as the doubly-robust estimator $\hat{\nu}_{dr,a_Y,a_D}$.
 We assumed the following parametric models for the nuisance parameter $f_{\underline{L}_1,\overline{D}_{K+1} \mid L_0, A}(\underline{L}_{1},0 \mid L_0, a_D)$,